Maple Leafs hand Sabres eighth straight loss; Marner extends point streak to 12 games

 William Nylander scored twice, while John Tavares, with a goal and two assists, Calle Jarnkrok and Mark Giordano provided the rest of the offence for Toronto (10-5-4).

+"Defensively, I thought we were exceptional," Toronto head coach Sheldon Keefe said.
+"Between how we defended and then how Matt Murray played in goal, we were a tough team to beat."

 Alex Tuch and Casey Mittelstadt replied for Buffalo (7-11-0), which hasn't earned a point in the standings since Nov.
-2. Ukko-Pekka Luukkonen stopped 18 shots in his first start of the campaign after being recalled from the AHL with Eric Comrie sidelined due to a lower-body injury.
+2. Ukko-Pekka Luukkonen stopped 18 shots in his first start of the season after being recalled from the AHL with Eric Comrie (lower-body injury) sidelined.

+"It boils down to compete," said Sabres head coach Don Granato, whose team took three of four from the Leafs in 2021-22.
+"We didn't have enough guys competing hard enough at the start.

 Toronto opened the scoring at 12:58 of the first when Marner's power-play shot went in off Tavares for the captain's 10th goal before Jarnkrok made it 2-0 at 17:27 with his fourth.